 The money you earn (your income) will be checked to see if it is below a certain amount.
 Some of the money you earn is not included.
 This is usually:

 - £10 a week for couples

-- £20 a week for certain other people, such as those who are severely disabled.
+- £20 a week for certain other people, such as those who have a severe disability.

 This means you can still earn some money and be considered to have a low income.

-For more information, or to find out the exact date when you can get State Pension and Pension Credit, speak to a welfare rights adviser or visit gov.uk
+For more information, or to find out the exact date when you can get State Pension and Pension Credit, visit gov.uk/pension-credit.
+Or call 0808 808 00 00 to speak to a Macmillan welfare rights adviser.

-- For couples - you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £265.20.
-You will also get a weekly savings credit of up to £15.62.
+If you are part of a couple, you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £270.30.
+For example, if the only income you and your partner received was a State Pension of £219.80, you would get £50.50 guarantee credit a week.
+This is £270.30 - £219.80.
+Couples can also get a weekly savings credit of up to £15.71.

-You could get more if you are a carer, if you are severely disabled, are responsible for a child or young person or have certain housing costs.
-These extra payments may be affected if you go into hospital or care home, depending on how long you stay.
-It is important to let the Pension Service know about the change in your situation.
+You may also get more if you have certain housing costs.
+But these extra payments may be affected if you go into hospital or a care home, depending on how long you stay.
+It is important to tell the Pension Service about any changes in your situation.

-If your care home fees are paid in part or full by public funds, you may have to contribute.
-Pension Credit counts as your income when calculating how much you must contribute towards care home fees.
-However, a small part of your income should be disregarded if you are 65 or over and get Savings Credit.
+If your care home fees are paid partly or fully by public funds, you may have to contribute towards them.
+Pension Credit counts as your income when calculating how much you must contribute towards your care home fees.
+But, a small part of your income should not be included if you are aged 65 or over and get Savings Credit.
 The amount depends on where you live and whether you are single or part of a couple.